Industrial Computers For The Manufacturing Industry

-A fixed device can include a display of 15”, 22” or sometimes larger.
+Fixed industrial computers for manufacturing can include displays of 15”, 22” or sometimes larger.
 Mounted to a wall or at a desk, information can be input and retrieved via keyboard, scanner, and / or touchscreen interface.
 A hard-wired Ethernet network connection or 802.11ac wireless connection keeps the operator tied to the rest of the organization.
-Requests for more material, production quantity updates, and general data input are all within easy reach with a computer designed for a manufacturing environment.
+Requests for more material, production quantity updates, and general data input are all within easy reach with industrial computers for a manufacturing environment.

-In cases were portable data collection is the optimal shop floor implementation, rugged laptops, convertibles and tablet computers are ideal.
-Rugged laptop options can include display and touchscreen sizes up to 15”.
+In cases were portable data collection is the optimal shop floor implementation, rugged laptops, convertibles and touch-screen tablet computers are ideal.
+Rugged industrial computers for manufacturing can include display and touchscreen sizes up to 15”.
 With a sealed keyboard, carry handle, rugged enclosure, and solid state drive, a rugged laptop gives users a notebook experience they are commonly familiar with but in a form factor ready to withstand dust, dirt, water, drops and the challenges of direct sunlight readability.

 An industrial laptop computer has become the predominant shop floor request over the most recent past.
 As the general public has not only accepted, but embraced the tablet PC, the industrial world has as well.
 Tablets span an array of ruggedness levels and screen sizes.
 Generally, for this environment, units with screens between 8” and 12” are the standard.
 Touchscreens that allow for gloved-input free up tablets to be used in ultra-cold freezer environments.
 Efficient Atom processors, Intel iSeries processors, plentiful memory and storage, robust I/O and a multitude of carry cases and straps make the tablet a common data collection tool for shop floor employees.
 Desktop docking stations, spare batteries for hot swapping, and options for integrated bar code scanners make the tablet a versatile, every-day tool.